The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 The fifth step

 - Rub the clippers on your horse while they are ON.
-Tons of rewards if he’s not moving away.
+Tons of rewards if they’re not moving away.

 - Do this for weeks.
 Start over if you need to.